rgdevment/ansible-rol-kibana/README.md

 # Ansible Role: Kibana

-An Ansible Role that installs Kibana on Debian.
+An Ansible Role that installs Kibana on Debian and Centos.

 ## Requirements